 But if you want to nerd out on cleaning gear, check out this guide to camera cleaning accessories.

-Rocket Air BlasterAvailable At: Amazon There are a lot of different styles of air blasters but I’ve been using Rocket Air.
+There are many different styles of air blasters, but I’ve been using Rocket Air.
 I like the fins on the back that allow you to stand the blaster upright.
-I think for APS-C mirrorless cameras the Medium size is the best.
-But the small ones are too if you like to carry one in your bag. |
+I think the medium size is the best for APS-C mirrorless cameras, but the small ones are also good if you like to carry one in your bag. |

-Micro-Fiber Cleaning Cloths 6-PackAvailable At: Amazon Microfiber cleaning cloths are the best way to clean off your camera and lenses.
-I find my T-shirt works fine for wipe off my lenses, UV filters, or LCD screen when out and about, but every so I like to give my gear a good cleaning and the only way to do that effectively is with micro-fiber.
+Microfiber cleaning cloths are the best way to clean your camera and lenses.
+I find my T-shirt works fine for wiping off my lenses, UV filters, or LCD screen when out and about, but every so often, I like to give my gear a good cleaning, and the only way to do that effectively is with microfiber.
 Here is a cool six-pack. |

-Sensor BrushAvailable At: Amazon A lot of people will scare you with the dangers of cleaning your sensor and recommend terrible products.
+Many people will scare you with the dangers of cleaning your sensor and recommend terrible products.
 You don’t need much to clean your sensor, and as long as you haven’t touched it or gotten oil on it, a sensor brush is all you ever need to get annoying dust or debris off.
 Keep these sensor brushes in their bag and blast them a few times with the rocket air above before applying them to your sensor.
 They work so well.
 Don’t mess with the wet method or those sticky gel sticks. |

 Best Accessories Fujifilm X-Pro 3 Conclusions